FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/uniconfig_install_multiple_nodes/readme.md

 # RPC install-multiple-nodes

-This RPC installs multiple devices at once.
-It uses the default install-node RPC.
+This RPC installs multiple devices at once using the default **install-node RPC**.
 Devices are installed in parallel.

-## RPC Examples
+## RPC examples

 ### Successful example